ynput/ayon-shotgrid/README.md

 ```

 # Usage
-With this Integration you can perform the following actions:
+With this Integration you can perform the following actions by navigating to `AYON >Settings > Shotgrid Sync`, and loading all projects by clicking `Populate Data`:

 ## Import a New Shotgrid Project
-With the `processor` service running, you can go to the `Settings > Shotgrid Sync` page, and after waiting some seconds, the dropdown under `Choose a Shotgrid Project:` should change from `Fetching Shotgrid projects...` to `Choose a Project to Import and Sync...` you'll then be able to choose any Shotgrid project that matches the specified requirements.
+With the `processor` service running, synchronize `Shotgrid --> AYON` will replicate the Shotgrid structure in AYON.

-## Manage Existing Shotgrid Projects
+## Export an AYON project into Shotgrid
-With the `processor` service running, you can go to the `Settings > Shotgrid Sync` page, and after waiting some seconds, the dropdown under `Already imported Projects` at the right side of the page will be loaded with existing projects, select it and press `Sync Shotgrid Project`; this will trigger a full syncronization for projects we already imported (it already exists in Ayon), only adding any missing entity from Shotgrid to Ayon.
+With the `processor` service running, synchronize `AYON --> Shotgrid` will replicate the AYON structure in Shotgrid.

 ## Update based on Shotgrid Events
 With the `leecher` **and** the `processor` services running, and the `Ayon Auto Sync` field **enabled** in Shotgrid, whenever an event on `Episodes`, `Sequences`, `Shots`` or `Tasks` occurs, an event will be dispatched in Ayon `shotgrid.event` this event will be then processed in another event `shotgrid.proc` dispatched by the `processor` service; this currently creates and removes entities, and updates the name of entities so they are in sync between Shotgrid and Ayon.

+## Update based on AYON Events
+With the `transmitter` **and** the `processor` services running, and the `Ayon Auto Sync` field **enabled** in Shotgrid, whenever an event on `entity.*` occurs in AYON, an event will be dispatched in Ayon `shotgrid.push` this event will attempt to replicate the changes made in AYON in Shotgrid.

-In all instances you'll want to keep an eye on the terminal where you launched the `processor` where you can track the progress of any of the handlers.
+In all instances you'll want to keep an eye on the terminal where you launched the services, where you can track the progress of any of the handlers.
+This will be imporved in teh future so it can be tracked from AYON.